Will Tsai: Career

 Tsai has been producing magic videos and products under the company name SansMinds since 2010, and has created multiple tricks, props, and devices for magicians and performers.
-Although he began his career developing tricks like Holely and Trace, Tsai eventually moved on to engineering stage props and devices such as VAPR, Absolute Zero, and VAPR Watch.

-Tsai also operates under the nickname The Visualist, as he believes he cannot be fully categorized alongside other magicians or illusionists due to his personal magic style.
+Tsai operates under the nickname The Visualist, as according to him, he dos not see his act as "a magic performance" but instead is about the "emotion and story" of his performance.

 In May 2017, Tsai successfully auditioned for America's Got Talent Season 12 with an act he had developed himself.
 He was promoted to the next round by all four judges.
-Since the initial airing of the premiere, his performance has received over 40 million views.
-Although normally sporting a flashier fashion style, his toned down appearance on AGT was purposefully done to suit the audience, playing his real self as opposed to a stage persona, which is common in the magic industry.
+As of 2017 the video of the performance at amassed well over 100 million views.
+According to Tsai, he had originally intended to perform a different act, but had to change plans when his equipment was held up by customs.

+The authenticity of the audition, however, has been questioned, with youtuber Captain Disillusion arguing that it had been digitally altered.

 Due to logistical errors in customs, his original intended act could not be performed.
 Tsai developed the aired AGT act within a week, and was able to perform on stage with no issues.

 Tsai was featured on the cover of Vanish International Magic Magazine Edition 35, which was released in June 2017.

-Tsai performed with Jay Chou during 2018's CCTV Spring Festival.

 Personal life

-Tsai lives in Vancouver, British Columbia, Canada with his dog Mochi and his cat Fluffington.
-He has a strong relationship with both his grandmothers, and is cited saying they are his main source of inspiration.
+Tsai lives in Vancouver, British Columbia, Canada He has a strong relationship with both his grandmothers, and is cited saying they are his main source of inspiration.